Health and Nutrition: Feeling the Effects of FoodBy Dr. Margaret Paul

 Until you are willing to be present in your body and notice the effects food has on you physically and emotionally, you might not be motivated to eat well.
 Until you desire a high level of health throughout your life, instead of spending your later years dealing with illness, you might not be motivated to eat well.

-If high energy and excellent health are important to you, then start noticing how you feel when you eat clean, fresh organic fruits, vegetables, and whole grains.
-Experiment with noticing the differences between raw dairy and meats from organically fed grass-finished cows, as opposed to pasteurized dairy and factory farmed cows, as well as organic eggs and chickens, as opposed to factory-farmed eggs and chickens that are filled with hormones.
+If high energy and excellent health are important to you, then start noticing how you feel when you eat clean, fresh organic fruits, vegetables, whole grains, and beans.
+If you are not a vegan, experiment with noticing the differences between raw dairy and meats from organically fed grass-finished cows, as opposed to pasteurized dairy and factory farmed cows, as well as organic eggs and chickens, as opposed to factory-farmed eggs and chickens that are filled with hormones.
 See how you feel if you take the time to make fresh raw and cooked foods as opposed to packaged foods.

 If you think you can't afford the healthy food, think about how much you will be saving on doctor bills and medications.
 See where you can cut down spending in other aspects of your life.
 After all, what is really more important in life than health?